jepsen-io/jepsen/doc/tutorial/03-client.md

 (defn cas [_ _] {:type :invoke, :f :cas, :value [(rand-int 5) (rand-int 5)]})
 ```

+These are functions that construct Jepsen *operations*: an abstract
+representation of things you can do to a database. `:invoke` means that we're
+going to *try* an operation--when it completes, we'll use a type like `:ok` or
+`:fail` to tell what happened.
+The `:f` tells us what function we're applying
+to the database--for instance, that we want to perform a read or a write.
+These
+can be *any* values--Jepsen doesn't know what they mean.

+Function calls are parameterized by their arguments and return values.
+Jepsen
+operations are parameterized by `:value`, which can be anything we like--Jepsen
+doesn't inspect them.
+We use a write's value to specify the value that we
+wrote, and a read's value to specify the value that we (eventually) read.
+When
+we invoke a read, we don't know *what* we're going to read yet, so we'll leave
+it `nil`.

 These functions can be used by `jepsen.generator` to construct new invocations
 for reads, writes, and compare-and-set ops, respectively.
 Note that the read
 value is `nil`--we don't know what value is being read until we actually